Texas grand jury indicts Michigan professor on assault claim

-HOUSTON (AP) - A grand jury in Texas this week indicted a University of Michigan professor who’s also a renowned opera singer on one count of sexual assault for what prosecutors say was the rape of an incapacitated man in 2010.
+HOUSTON (AP) - A grand jury in Texas has indicted a University of Michigan professor and renowned opera singer on one count of sexual assault for what prosecutors say was the rape of an incapacitated man in 2010.

-The grand jury in Houston handed up the indictment Thursday of countertenor David Daniels and his husband, William Scott Walters, each on a sexual assault count.
+The grand jury in Houston handed up the indictment Thursday of countertenor David Daniels and his husband, William Scott Walters, on a sexual assault count.

-Daniels, 53, and Walters, 36, were arrested in Ann Arbor, Michigan, in January on warrants arising from the criminal complaint of Samuel Schultz.
+Daniels and Walters were arrested in Ann Arbor, Michigan, in January on warrants arising from the criminal complaint of Samuel Schultz.

-Schultz told The Associated Press at the time that the couple drugged and assaulted him when he was living in Houston as a 23-year-old graduate student at Rice University.
-Schultz met them at a Houston Grand Opera reception and was invited back to their apartment, where he said he was given a drink that led him to slip in and out of consciousness.
-He filed a criminal complaint with Houston police in July of last year.
+Schultz told The Associated Press at the time that the couple drugged and assaulted him when he was living in Houston as a 23-year-old graduate student.

-The AP doesn’t normally name victims of sexual assault but Schultz had offered to publicly identify himself to help others fearful of reporting an assault.

-The Houston-based attorney for the couple, Matt Hennessy, said Friday that Schultz’s allegations are false.
+The Houston-based attorney for the Michigan couple, Matt Hennessy, said Friday that Schultz’s allegations are false.

-“He is not a victim,” Hennessy said.
-“He drove himself to David and Scott’s apartment at 3:20 a.m. to meet them after a night of partying.
-But he leaves that fact out every time he tells the story.
-You have to wonder why.”

-The University of Michigan previously placed Daniels on paid leave amid several sexual harassment claims made by students and a civil lawsuit filed by a former student alleging he was sexually assaulted by Daniels in 2017, according to MLive.com.
-He has denied those allegations as well.

 Sign up for Daily Newsletters